Which Developers Are Entitled to a Refund of Land Development Expenses from the Israel Tax Authority?

 - VAT – receipt instead of a tax invoice

-Highlights of the settlement of the class actions:
+Highlights of the Settlement

-- class members registered as licensed dealers;
+- Class members registered as licensed dealer.

-What is the rate of the refund?
+What is the refund rate?

 - Key conditions for receiving the refund:

-How to apply and timetables
+How to Apply and Timetables

 Adv.
 Maya Carmi Lubartovski is a partner and heads our firm’s Real Estate Tax Department.